Estimate Time4 min

 3. HSAs can help you save for future medical expenses

-Unlike flexible spending accounts (FSAs) that may have a "use it or lose it" rule, the money in an HSA rolls over year after year.
-So if you're saving up for something big—such as fertility procedures or medically necessary surgery—HSA money could help you fund it.
+Unlike flexible spending accounts (FSAs) that may have a "use it or lose it" rule, money in an HSA rolls over year after year.
+If you're saving for something big, for example fertility procedures or medically necessary surgery—HSA money could help you with funding.
+Whatever's left can be used in retirement.

 4. HSAs can grow on their own over time